- China Tours +

-Each D/G train has a barrier-free carriage with wide-corridor access and a disabled toilet, usually e.g. the fourth car (central on a typical 8-car train, and so closest to the platform-access lift, and usually the bar car too).
-There is a place for wheelchairs to park, with a belt to fasten them.
-The conductors are always willing to help you at any time.
-And you can charge your electric wheelchair for free.
+Each D/G train has a barrier-free carriage with wide corridor access and a disabled toilet.
+This is usually, for example, the fourth car (central on a typical 8-car train), and so closest to the platform-access lift, and usually the bar car too.
+This includes:

 Room under your seat: If there is no space on a rack to place your baggage, you can place it under your seat.

 Room under the small table: There is a small table between the seats.
 If your suitcase is too heavy to place on the luggage rack, or too thick to place under your seat, you can put it under the small desk that is near your seat.

 For Sleeper Cars:

 If you are taking a sleeper car, you can place your baggage on the opposite side to the berths, under the lower berth, or under the small desk in your compartment.

 1. It's sensible to put your baggage on the luggage rack that is opposite your seat, so that you can keep an eye on it.